Policy for Related Party Transaction and Other Situations of Conflict of Interests

 4.4.1 the total transaction amount or a set of related transactions exceeds the smallest of the following amounts:

 - One percent (1%) of the Company’s total assets.

 4.4.2 at the Management’s discretion, the transaction or a set of related transactions the total amount of which is lower than the parameters above, considering: the characteristics of the transaction, the nature of the related party relationship with the issuer and the extension of related party’s interest in the transaction.

 The violations of provisions herein shall be submitted to the Corporate Governance Committee, which will analyze and advise the Board of Directors on the adoption of reasonable penalties.

-- Management, shareholders, and employees: Observe and ensure the compliance with this Policy, and whenever necessary, prompt the Legal Executive Board for consultation on situations involving conflict with this Policy or by means of the occurrence of situations described therein.
+- Members of the Management, Shareholders, and Employees: Observing and ensuring the compliance with this Policy, and whenever necessary, prompt the Legal Board for consultation on situations involving conflict with this Policy or by means of the occurrence of situations described therein.

-- Internal Audit: It shall express its opinion on the Related Party Transactions and/or situations involving a conflict of interests, as provided for in item 2 above.
+- Corporate Governance Committee: Evaluating and issuing its opinion on the Transactions with Related Parties and/or situations involving a conflict of interest, as set forth in Item 2 above.

-- Governance Committee: It assesses and expresses its opinion on the Related Party Transactions and/or situations involving a conflict of interest, pursuant to item 2 hereof.
+- Compliance Management: Issuing its opinion on the Transactions with Related Parties and/or situations involving a conflict of interests, as set forth in Item 2 above.

-- Legal Executive Board: It complies with the guidelines set forth herein, it keeps it updated so that to ensure that any alteration in Cielo’s management is incorporated thereto and clarifies doubts relating to its content and application.
+- Legal Board: Complying with the guidelines set forth herein, keeping them updated to ensure that any change in Cielo’s management is incorporated thereto and clarifying doubts relating to its content and application.

-It shall be incumbent upon the Company’s Board of Directors to amend this Policy whenever necessary.
+The Company’s Board of Directors is responsible for amending this Policy whenever necessary.

-This Policy takes effect on the date of its approval by the Board of Directors and revokes any contrary rules and procedures.
+This Policy takes effect on the date of its approval by the Board of Directors and revokes any contrary documents.